 We meet in Nelson at 8am on Monday or Friday and 12 noon on Saturday at Kootenay Valley Helicopters (KVH 250-505-2150) down at the airport next to terminal building.
-The pilot will conduct a helicopter safety briefing and sign waivers.
-The first group will depart from Nelson and the rest of the group will follow KVH staff to Hall Siding to complete the transfer.
-We all do our best to make this transfer safe and enjoyable.
+KVH will conduct a helicopter safety briefing and sign waivers.
+One flight will depart from Nelson and the remaining flights from Hall Siding 15 minutes south of Nelson.
+A representative from KVH will lead a convoy in your vehicles to this location.
 Please assist by being on time and by understanding that poor visibility or high wind can delay departures at either end.
+Most of the time this might involve an hour or so delay however once or twice a year it can mean a delay of 24 hours, in this case we neither compensate the group in Nelson nor bill the group at the lodge.

 Pre Trip Planning